Carine de Vries

 About how little things matter

-One day an old man was walking along the beach when he saw a boy pick up something and throw it into the sea.
-As he walked up to the boy he asked, "What are you doing?"
+One day a man was walking along the beach when he saw a boy picking up something to throw it into the sea.
+He walked up to the boy and asked, "What are you doing?"
 The boy replied, "I'm throwing starfish back into the sea.
-The water is high now, but it will go back in the next few hours.
-If they stay there, they will die."
+The water is high now, but it will retreat in the next few hours.
+If they stay on the beach, they will die."
 "Son," said the man, "the beach is miles long and there are thousands of starfish.
 It's no use!"
-The boy looked at the starfish in his hand and threw it back into the waves, replying, "For this starfish, it's very useful!"
+The boy looked at the starfish in his hand and threw it back into the waves, replying, "For this one starfish, it is of vital importance!"